 Vancouver Island Persons Living with HIV/AIDS Society 101 – 1139 Yates Street Victoria, BC V8V 3N2 Ph: (250) 382-7927 Purpose is to provide information and a safe supportive environment for people living with HIV/AIDS.

 Vancouver Island Strata Owners Association 306 – 620 View Street, Victoria BC V8W 1J6 Ph: (250) 920-0688.
-To promote and encourage strata ownership as a desirable way of life.
-To offer education and support through our Seminars, Workshops, Strata Support Team and Publications.
+VISOA provides education and support for BC strata owners and strata corporations (condos, townhouses etc) and advocates by working with governments and industry associations.

 Victoria Area Parole 101 – 1230 Government Street Victoria, BC V8W 3M4 Ph: (250) 363-0105 To encourage and assist offenders to become law-abiding citizens.